Russel-Mendes-School/ATEAM-201-Milk/README.txt

 # User Guide
 ### Buttons
 * EXECUTE: this buttons moves the GUI to the next state
-* PURGE: clears the GUI.
+* CLEAR: clears the GUI.
 This also clears up any command selection problems
 * EXIT PROGRAM: exits the GUI
 ### Selection Box
 * Load Commands